 (b) The licensee shall provide prior notification in writing to the Department of any change of location or ownership of the agency.

-(c) Prior to any substantial changes in the program, the licensee shall give written notification to the Department of the intent to change.
-Notice shall be given to allow the Department sufficient time to determine whether any change in licensing status is necessary.
-Substantial changes include any reduction of services or staff, major changes in the population to be served, and/or significant revision of the policies and procedures required by 102 CMR 5.00 et seq.
+(c) Prior to any changes in the program or policy, the licensee shall give written notification to the Department of the intent to change.
+Notice shall be given to allow the Department sufficient time to determine whether any change in licensing status is necessary, and shall not become effective until approved by the Department.
+Such changes include, but are not limited to, any reduction of services or staff, changes in the population to be served or in countries of origin or referral sources for placement of children and/or revision to the policies and procedures required by 606 CMR 5.00 et seq.

-(d) The licensee shall provide notification in writing to the Department of any change in the chief administrative person of the agency or any change in the person with the advanced degree as required by 102 CMR 5.05(2).
+(d) The licensee shall provide notification in writing to the Department of any change in the chief administrative person of the agency, the Director of Social Services, as required by 606 CMR 5.06(1).
 Such notification shall occur within two weeks after such a change occurs.
+Any change in the membership of the advisory board or board of directors as required by 606 CMR 5.04(2)(d) and 5.04(2)(a)(2) shall be provided upon request by the Department and at the time of renewal.

 (e) Within ten days of receipt of notice of the initiation of civil, criminal, or administrative action against the licensee or any person employed by the licensee, the licensee shall notify the Department in writing.
-Such notification is required only if the legal proceedings arise out of circumstances related to the care of children, adoptive parents, adoptive parent applicants, or birth parents, or to the continued operation of the agency, excluding individual custody, guardianship, or adoption proceedings.
+Such notification is required only if the legal proceedings arise out of circumstances related to the care or treatment of children, expectant parents, parents, foster or adoptive parents, foster or adoptive parent applicants, or birth parents, or to the continued operation of the agency, excluding individual custody, guardianship, or adoption proceedings.

 (f) The licensee shall immediately report to the Department any serious incident or death of any child who is in the care or custody of the licensee.

+(g) The licensee shall notify the Department immediately after learning that a 51A report has been filed alleging abuse or neglect of a child by an agency employee, and shall prohibit the allegedly abusive or neglectful employee having unsupervised contact with children until the Department of Children and Families has completed its investigation and has determined that the allegation is unsupported, and until the Department has investigated the allegation and determined that the employee may resume his/her normal duties.

+(h) The licensee shall immediately notify the Department whenever it learns that a 51A report has been filed against a foster home or foster parent.

+(i) A licensee that holds a license for placement of children in family foster care must submit to the Department quarterly a report on all 51A reports filed against approved foster homes and foster parents.

+(j) A licensee that holds a license for adoption placement shall immediately report to the Department any complaint or grievance against the agency or its staff.

+(k) A licensee that holds a license for adoption placement shall notify the Department within one week following termination of a second pre-placement agreement with adoptive parent applicants, entered pursuant to 606 CMR 5.10(7)(b).

+(l) The licensee must notify the Department at least 90 days in advance of its intended closing.
+Such notice shall include a review and update, as appropriate, of the plan for agency closing submitted in accordance with 606 CMR 5.03(2)(a)(26).

 (5) Personnel.